Next Generation Partners

 Work highlights

-• Represented appellants in Supreme Court appeal on the issue of relief in proprietary estoppel cases.
+• Represented the Appellants in the Supreme Court appeal (Guest v Guest) in December 2021 on the issue of relief in proprietary estoppel cases and the tension between expectation-based relief and detriment-based relief.

-• Advised clients about a post-death challenge to significant lifetime gifts made by a deceased, under Section 10 of the Inheritance (Provision for Family and Dependants) Act 1975, in conjunction with a claim being concurrently brought for ‘reasonable financial provision’ from the estate.
+• Advised private clients about a post-death challenge to significant lifetime gifts made by a deceased, in conjunction with a claim being concurrently brought for ‘reasonable financial provision’ from the estate.

 • Acted for a professional executor to obtain a Re Yorke Order in the course of estate administration, to provide protection to the executor against any future claims or litigation that may arise out of the deceased’s past dealing as a Lloyds member.